denten-books/plain-text/main.md

 My short history of the distinction between form and content is necessarily reductive.
-The situation on the ground was always more nuanced than the dichotomy would suggest, with a number of reasonable positions between radical idealism and radical materialism.
+The situation on the ground was always more nuanced than the dichotomy would suggest, with a number of reasonable positions between extreme idealism and extreme materialism.
 But I was hoping to give you a taste of what was at stake: not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
 For Hegel, art reached for truth, transcending the